Preparing your incubator for lockdown.

 What about keeping water pots topped up during lockdown?

-One word of warning though: do avoid opening the lid if any egg has started to ‘pip’ - that is if you can see even a tiny hole or crack.
+One word of warning though: do avoid opening the lid if any egg has started to ‘pip’ – that is, if you can see even a tiny hole or crack.

 A drop in humidity at that point can be fatal, because the internal membrane can dry out in seconds.
 As it does so, it wraps the chicken too tightly for it to move.